What are Microsoft Security Defaults in Azure AD?

-Security defaults block applications that use legacy authentication protocols that do not support modern Office 365 authentication.
-For example, if security defaults are enabled, you must use an email client that supports modern authentication to log in to your account.
+The security defaults disable applications that do not support modern Office 365 authentication by using legacy authentication protocols.
+For example, if security defaults are enabled, you need to use a modern authentication-enabled email client to sign in to your account.

 Enabling security defaults also changes how you, as an admin, and your users log in to Office 365 services: